Sponsored links:

 Parking in Saint-Paul-de-Vence

-It is not allowed to use cars in the very town (except for those who live and work there), but nearby there are large parking lots where you can leave your car.
-We suggest to park in the Sainte Claire parking lot (1; GPS: 43.699624, 7.121873) - from this location you have literally 200 meters to the old town of Saint-Paul-de-Vence.
+We highly recommend parking in the Sainte Claire parking lot (1; GPS: 43.699624, 7.121873) - from this location you have literally 200 meters to the old town of Saint-Paul-de-Vence.

 Strolling the Saint-Paul-de-Vence

-Going south we pass the square de la Grande Fontaine with a really beautiful fountain from 1615 (CA; GPS: 43.696543, 7.122082).
-We can turn left here and go up towards the church de La Conversion de Saint-Paul (D; GPS: 43.697038, 7.122231).
-Right next to it we can see the Chapelle Des Pénitents Blancs from 17th century.
-Following the Grand Rue street to the south, we reach the southern gate called Porte de Nice dating from the fourteenth century.
+As you continue your journey southward along the Grande Rue, you will come across the picturesque square de la Grande Fontaine, which features a really beautiful fountain from 1615 (CA; GPS: 43.696543, 7.122082).
+From here, you can turn left and go up towards the Collegiate Church of La Conversion de Saint-Paul (D; GPS: 43.697038, 7.122231).
+Right next to it, you can see the Chapelle Des Pénitents Blancs from the 17th century, famous for its unique architecture and its interior decorated by the artist Jean-Michel Folon.

-From the walls (E; GPS: 43.697779, 7.121203) you can admire pretty views of surrounding limestone hills called "baou" and villages.
+The village ramparts are a highlight of the visit.
+From the walls (E; GPS: 43.697779, 7.121203), you can admire pretty views of the surrounding limestone hills called "baou" and villages.
 In close proximity to the town we can see the chapel of Saint-Charles and Saint-Claude (F; GPS: 43.699745, 7.1.20076) from 1695.

 See also: